dy/piezo/docs/issues.md

     * [Simplest malloc](https://github.com/rain-1/awesome-allocators)
     * [Array](https://openhome.cc/eGossip/WebAssembly/Array.html)

-    ?.
-      10.a `malloc2d(blockSize, 2); gain(inptr, gainptr, outptr)`
+    10.a ✱ `inptr = allocBlock(2); outptr = gain(inptr, gain)`
-        - allocated memory cannot be reused by another number of channels 10.b `malloc(2*blockSize); gain(inptr, 2, gainptr, 1, outptr, 2 )`
+      - allocated memory cannot be reused by another number of channels ~ that region can be read though
+        ~ that can be undesirable practice to reuse same memory for different arg types
+      + can store information about number of channels in this slot
+        * memory at pointer should have a flag for clause selector to quickly check if that area is block
+      + signature matches directly function arguments 10.b `malloc(2*blockSize); gain(inptr, 2, gainptr, 1, outptr, 2 )`
       + allocated memory can be reused for various channel numbers cases
         * eg. `gain(x)`, `gain((l))`, `gain((l,r))`, instead of `gain(leftPtr, rightPtr)`
       - k-param turns into `gain(inp, 2, gainp, 0, outp, 2)`
     10.c `malloc(2*blockSize); gain(inptr, 2*blockSize, gainptr, blockSize, outptr, 2*blockSize )`
       - number of channels calculated runtime, which is not apparent
         * ie. mapping of arbitrary sizes to arbitrary other sizes is not clear
       + can indicate exact number of samples, which is sort of convention [ptr, len]
         - length is stored by allocator
           ~ implicit remembered state isn't nice
       + conventional (ptr, length) pairs
       + allows reusing same memory for any number of channels
       - signature calc is complicated-ish
       - keeps redundant out size, which is apparent from the source
         + in fact can be used to check available size
       - inconsistency of pointer and blockSize units: pointer measures bytes, blockSize measures items → either alloc should return units pointer, or require allocating bytes and not items . if we allocate items, it really better be array, or slot, or something more hi-level . or else use direct trivial malloc, but then the signature and implicit channels problem remains
           - the original task doesn't correlate much with malloc purpose: memory can be managed memory.grow easily.
           . maybe indeed we should better stick to param kinds convention instead of generic forms
             - we still need to pass channels info somehow: slot size can fit more channels if blockSize lowers 10.d `malloc(2*blockSize); gain(202, inptr, gainptr, outptr )`
       + saves time calculating signature client-side
       + less arguments
       - signature can be limiting to max 10/16 channels
       - signature is too lengthy
-      10.e ✱ `malloc(2*blockSize); gain(inptr, gainptr, outptr, 2, 0, 2)`
+    10.e `malloc(2*blockSize); gain(inptr, gainptr, outptr, 2, 0, 2)`
       + keep args order similar to descriptor
       + breaks ptr-size convention
       + allows optional last arguments (output is internal, gain is 0) `gain(inp, gainp, outp, 2, 0)`
       + easier to calc signature
       + (possibly) less internal calculation - no need to detect number of channels from mem layout (implicitly as in 10.c)
       + no need to deal with 1-value krate inputs calculation, as it's directly indicated
       + direct values fn clause can be detected by 0 arguments
       - there's no clear understanding how k-param or 1-channel a-param maps to multiple channels
         * seems that notion of channels and k/a-rate are different
         - detecting a-/k- rate implicitly from memory size of pointer is not necessarily good ~ can be facilitated by [channels interpretation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API#up-mixing_and_down-mixing)
           * neither speaker nor discrete: only copies mono value to all channels, else - discrete.
           ~ maybe we don't need absolute flexibility: if you need precise per-channel values, just provide full a-rates.
+      - redundant arguments; we can store them in pointer itself.
     10.f `gain(inptr, gainptr, outptr, 2|A_RATE, 1|A_RATE)`
       - requires const imports
       - too magical
     10.g `inp = aParam(2), gainp = kParam(1), outp = aParam(1), gain(inp, gainp, outp)`
       - if we bind param to memory slots, we cannot reuse it for more channels . therefore channels must be detected from gain input params . therefore holding structure must be linear array, or slot
     * memory can store last available item in global variable
       + allows manual memory management
       - doesn't allow sharing memory easily